Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 Unclear choice between bothPaid architecture assessment with workload replay and operating model review

 The strongest CTOs make this decision with discipline.
-They do not ask which platform is “best.”
-They ask which platform best matches the company’s workload, cloud strategy, partner market, and tolerance for operational complexity.
+They don’t ask which platform is “best” - they ask which platform matches the company’s workload, cloud strategy, partner market, and tolerance for operational complexity.

 If your core workloads are stable, choose Redshift.
 If your workloads are variable and exploratory, choose BigQuery.
-If your partner cannot explain the trade-offs in those terms, find another partner.
+If your partner can’t explain the trade-offs in those terms, find another partner.

 Peter Korpak · Chief Analyst & Founder